 The X-ray emission expected from the reconnection layer is calculated by performing Monte Carlo simulations of radiative transfer, using the code \texttt{CompPair} (\citet{Beloborodov_20}, \citet{Sridhar+21c}).
 In the Monte Carlo simulation, we inject soft seed photons sampled from a Planck distribution of temperature $k_{\rm B}T_{\rm s}=10^{-3}m_{\rm e}c^2$ into the mid-plane of the reconnection layer.
 The photons are then followed in time, as they scatter across the reconnection region, thereby producing a Comptonized, hard X-ray spectrum.

 We divide the region $|x|<\Lx$, $|y|<H=\Lx/3$ into $60\times 20$ patches, and for each photon scattering event, the particle momentum is drawn from the local distribution function in the patch.
-The transfer simulation is then evolved in time (between $T/(\Lx/v_{\rm A})=2.5$ and $T/(\Lx/v_{\rm A})=4.5$), with updating the particle distribution function every $0.5\Lx/v_{\rm A}$.
+The transfer simulation is then evolved in time (between $T/(\Lx/v_{\rm A})=2.5$ and $T/(\Lx/v_{\rm A})=5.5$), with updating the particle distribution function every $0.5\Lx/v_{\rm A}$.
 The overall normalization of the plasma density is parameterized using the Thomson optical depth $\tau_{\rm T}=H\sigma_{\rm T}n_{\rm 0}$.
-We adjust the optical depth across the reconnection layer to obtain a Compton amplification factor\footnote{The factor $A$ is the ratio of the average energy of escaping photons to the average energy of injected soft photons.} $A\approx 10$, which gives the Comptonized spectrum with a photon index of $\Gamma\sim1.5$ typical for the hard state spectra of accreting black holes.
+We adjust the optical depth across the reconnection layer to obtain a Compton amplification factor\footnote{The factor $A$ is the ratio of the average energy of escaping photons to the average energy of injected soft photons.} $A\approx 10$, which gives the Comptonized spectrum with a photon index of $\Gamma\sim1.5$ (defined as $dN/dE \propto E^{-\Gamma}$, where $N$ is the number of photons with energy $E$) typical for the hard state spectra of accreting black holes.
 In analogy to the PIC simulation, we employ outflow boundary conditions for the Monte Carlo calculation (see Appendix~\ref{appendix:Monte_Carlo_bc} for different choices of boundary conditions).